openstack/openstack-manuals/doc/networking-guide/source/intro-basic-networking.rst

 compute host.
 A MAC address has 48 bits and is typically represented as a hexadecimal string, such as ``08:00:27:b9:88:74``.
-The MAC address is hard-coded into the NIC by the manufacturer, although modern NICs allow you to change the MAC address programatically.
+The MAC address is hard-coded into the NIC by the manufacturer, although modern NICs allow you to change the MAC address programmatically.
 In Linux, you can retrieve the MAC address of a NIC using the ``ip`` command::

     $ ip link show eth0